April is a month for blooms unfurling and songbirds hatching. A month when gray skies turn blue. It’s a changeable month that promises new life.

 – Deepwater Horizon explosion

 Horrific events, every one.
 It’s entirely natural that our attention is drawn to such disasters, especially as they’re happening.
-Way back in prehistory, those who paid close attention when others were killed were more likely to avoid the same fate.
-Their bodies and minds were primed with vividly awful but useful information, hence they survived and passed along disaster-attentive genes.
+Way back in prehistory, those who paid close attention when others were injured or killed were more likely to avoid the same fate.
+Their bodies and minds were primed with vividly awful but useful information, helping them to survive and pass along disaster-attentive genes.
 These days our attention is pulled toward all sorts of disasters, although the information isn’t useful in the same way.
 Too much attention to what’s wrong in the world, and we’re likely to end up with Mean World Syndrome.

 But rising to our full potential actually means we humans pull together in a crisis.
 Author Rebecca Solnit takes a close look at large-scale disasters including earthquakes, floods, and explosions in her book A Paradise Built in Hell: The Extraordinary Communities That Arise in Disaster.
 She finds tragedy and grief, but something else too, something rarely noticed.
 During and after horrific crises there shines from the wreckage something extraordinary.
 People rise up as if liberated, regardless of their differences, to act out of deep regard for one another.
 They improvise, coordinate, create new social ties, and pour themselves into work that has no personal gain other than a sense of meaning.
 Such people express strangely transcendent feelings of joy, envisioning a greater and more altruistic community in the making.
 Even those suffering the greatest misfortune often turn around to aid others and later remember it as the defining moment of their lives.
 This is a testament to the human spirit, as if disaster cracks us open to our better selves.
 Solnit says, “The possibility of paradise is already within us as a default setting.”